Photography and Illustration Design

 |Duration||3 years full-time|

-This major focuses on visual communication and will teach you the skills and knowledge required to be a successful photographer and/or illustrator.
+The photography and illustration design major focuses on visual communication and will teach you the skills and knowledge required to be a photographer or illustrator.

-In this major you can focus on either photography or illustration, or a combination of both.
-You will have the opportunity to explore, interpret, develop and realise ideas for commercial and personal outcomes.
+You can focus on either photography or illustration, or a combination of both.
+You will have the opportunity to explore, interpret, develop and realise ideas for commercial and

 Photography and illustration design is offered as part of the Bachelor of Arts.
 You can enhance your studies with a secondary major or choose from a range of elective units to support your career goals.You can study this as part of a double major:

 *Please note not all majors are offered online